Google My Business posts best practices for action takers only!

 10. Emojis can increase user experience

 It’s OK to add emojis to Google My Business posts.
-Emojis will make your content more enticing and more readable, too.
-Especially checkmarks can add up to a better reading experience if used properly.
+Emojis will make your content more enticing, more readable, and eventually lead to a higher click-through rate through snippets inside listings. (see image below) Especially checkmarks can add up to a better reading experience if used properly.
 However, you shouldn’t use them in a cheesy way and stay professional with everything you do.
 Remember that it’s about engagement.

 You can simply copy your own emojis from an editor.